 Prior to the awakening my contention is that humanity was on a treadmill going not much of anywhere.

-In other words if we stayed for some reason locked at the technology we had in 1850 say humanity would have repeated history.
-We might have had mass starvations, more war then we’ve seen in the last 100 years and rise of repetive Hitler’s.
+In other words if we stayed locked at the technology we had in 1850 humanity would have repeated history.
+We might have had mass starvations, more war than we’ve seen in the last 100 years and rise of repeat Hitler’s.

 The awakening did not prevent Hitler from coming about.
 It may not prevent another Hitler from coming about.
 It doesn’t mean that humans won’t do stupid things yet like annihilate ourselves with nuclear weapons.

 After the awakening we seem to have the ability to learn from prior mistakes and institute mass scale change to implement the fixes.